Close Menu

 Conclusion

 Metal Gear Solid Delta: Snake Eater is a tribute to one of the most influential titles in the saga.
 It doesn’t break schemes or seek to reinvent what already worked, but manages to update it enough to remain attractive in 2025.
-Technically, it delivers, the control adapts to all types of players, and the story, with its political and human background, maintains all its strength in 2025.
+Technically, it meets expectations; the control adapts to all types of players, and the story, with its political and human background, maintains all its strength in 2025.

-It’s not a perfect remake (there are improvable graphic sections and some animations that haven’t aged well) but what it offers is a faithful, intense, and more immersive experience than ever, with the advantage of moving smoothly at 60 FPS and bringing new additions that add variety as well as its new control.
+It’s not a perfect remake (there are improvable graphical sections and some animations that haven’t aged well) but what it offers is a faithful, intense, and more immersive experience than ever, with the advantage of moving smoothly at 60 FPS and bringing new additions that add variety as well as its new control.

 Snake returns with force, and although we’ve already traversed this jungle, it remains a place where stealth, survival, and tension shine like the first day.
 For veterans, it will be an opportunity to reunite with a classic; for newcomers, a gateway to one of the best stories in the Metal Gear saga.